 Give them to charity

 You'll still be able to donate old £1 coins to charity after the October 15 deadline.
 Pudsey’s Round Pound Countdown is collecting old £1 coins for BBC’s Children in Need, and you can donate yours at more than 3,000 Post Office branches until November 17.
 The Co-operative Bank is accepting donations of round £1 coins on behalf of its charity partner, Centrepoint, with proceeds being used to help young homeless people.
 Donation points are available at the bank’s 95 branches.
 Jennie Bond is part of a campaign to urge people to donate any old £1 coins they have to Barnardo’s, the charity which helps the UK’s most vulnerable children.
-Old pounds can be handed in at Barnardo’s charity shops or donations made online at Barnardo's.
+Old pounds can be handed in at Barnardo’s charity shops.

 How to leave a legacy in your will

 Even though shops and businesses are no longer supposed to accept old coins from October 16, some retailers have pledged to let shoppers go on using the round coins.
 Tesco has said it will continue to accept old £1 coins for at least an extra week to help customers, while Poundland has said it will continue to accept old £1 coins until October 31.

 Keep some handy

 While firms have been updating their machines to accept the new coins, some are still unable to take them.
 With this in mind, you may want to hang on to one or two “round pounds” to use in supermarket trolleys, lockers, vending machines, and those parking machines and train ticket machines which may not have been upgraded yet.